 Glasgow: Patrons, Art & Innovation is now part of a series of gently paced tours, created specially by ACE for those who prefer a more laid-back, less physically demanding itinerary while retaining the same high level of academic content.
 Walking distances are typically shorter, visits are more relaxed, and time is dedicated to the gradual appreciation of, and explorations within, our immediate surroundings.
 Hotels will usually be situated in central locations to allow for ease of access to major amenities; while group members are regularly encouraged to enjoy each location in their own way and at their own pace.
 Please note that participants should meet our usual fitness requirements.

 This tour will involve some walking but this will be taken at a relaxed pace.
 Please note that our visit to Mount Stuart on the Isle of Bute will involve travel by ferry.
 There are steps into some buildings, but generally lifts or ramps are available.

-Cost of £1495 includes: accommodation based on sharing a twin or double bedded room, breakfast, two lunches, five dinners with water & coffee, excursions & admissions, gratuities.
+Cost of £1575 includes: accommodation based on sharing a twin or double bedded room, breakfast, one lunch, five dinners with water & coffee, excursions & admissions, gratuities.

 Not included: travel insurance, double room for single use supplement £360.